RadriaansNES/ECom/README.md

 ## How To Run Locally:

-Simply clone the repository and run npm start from the root directory.
+Simply clone the repository to your local machine and then run 'npm install' from the root directory.
+Next, run 'npm start' from the root directory.
 This will require a connection_string, stripe_secret_key and session_secret to boot via an .env file.